-- 1. Participant is aged 18 years or over; - 2.
-Participant has: (a) active sight threatening ANIU (active inflammatory chorioretinal lesions OR abnormal central macular thickness (CMT) [11] OR evidence of retinal vasculitis [11] OR vitreous haze >0.5) and is being prescribed (already taking or being started on, if newly presenting with ANIU) oral prednisolone >5.0mg/day; OR (b) has controlled ANIU and is being prescribed oral prednisolone >5.0mg/day. - 3.
-Women must have a negative pregnancy test and be willing to use effective contraception for the duration of the participation in the trial and for 5 months after, or be surgically sterile or post-menopausal for >12 months. - 4.
-Participant is able to provide informed consent. - This includes: progestogen-only oral hormonal contraception, where inhibition of ovulation is not the primary mode of action, male or female condom with or without spermicide cap, diaphragm or sponge with spermicide, combined (oestrogen and progestogen containing) hormonal contraception associated with inhibition of ovulation (oral, intravaginal or transdermal), progestogen-only hormonal contraception associated with inhibition of ovulation: (oral, injectable, implantable), intrauterine device, intrauterine hormone-releasing system, bilateral tubal occlusion, vasectomised partner, sexual abstinence. - NB.
+- 1. Participant is aged 18 years or over; - Participant has sight threatening ANIU and is prescribed CS >5.0mg/day.
+ANIU will be diagnosed on the basis of the criteria used to define TF (see 5.8.1); - 3.
+Women must have a negative pregnancy test and be willing to use effective contraception\ for the duration of the participation in the trial and for 5 months after, or be surgically sterile or post-menopausal for >12 months. - 4.
+Participant is able to provide informed consent. - \ This includes: progestogen-only oral hormonal contraception, where inhibition of ovulation is not the primary mode of action, male or female condom with or without spermicide cap, diaphragm or sponge with spermicide, combined (eostrogen and progestogen containing) hormonal contraception associated with inhibition of ovulation (oral, intravaginal or transdermal), progestogen-only hormonal contraception associated with inhibition of ovulation: (oral, injectable, implantable), intrauterine device, intrauterine hormone-releasing system, bilateral tubal occlusion, vasectomised partner, sexual abstinence. - NB.
 A pregnancy test only needs to be repeated if there is reason to suspect the participant has become pregnant.
 If a participant becomes pregnant during the trial the treating clinician must discuss the options with the patient on whether or not to continue in the trial, referring to the current SmPC for guidance on pregnancy and ImraldiTM.